hoxnox/yadisk-upload/README.md

 ```
 ### Microsoft Visual Studio

-OpenSSL configure script need perl installed.
-To simplify build on
+OpenSSL configure script uses perl.
+LibreSSL is used when building with
-with Visual Studio LibreSSL is used.
-It's better to build dependencies
+Visual Studio to avoid this dependency.
-with the project:

 ```sh
 mkdir build